danielgribel/SSC-IPA/README.md

 `dataset`: Dataset name.
 The dataset file must be within the /data folder inside the project.

-`graph_prefix`: Graph prefix name. **Important:** You must provide a graph file with sufix "-1" for the _must-link_ graph, and a graph file with sufix "-2" for the _cannot-link_ graph.
+`graph_prefix`: Graph prefix name. **Important:** You must provide a file with sufix "-1" for the _must-link_ graph, and a file with sufix "-2" for the _cannot-link_ graph.
 Example: "vertebral-graph-1.link" and "vertebral-graph-2.link".
 The graph files must be within the /data folder inside the project.